petedanielsmith/social-media-effect-on-mental-health/README.md

 - `Introduction Page`: High-level overview of the dataset and project goals.

 - `Data Visualisation`: Users can explore distributions and relationships between variables and mental health outcomes.
-The aim is on allowing users with no coding experince to be able to create the graphs they require and configure them as needed.
+The aim is to allow users, with no coding experince, to be able to create the graphs they require and configure them as needed.
+Options to both filter the data, and add statistical information to charts (such as adding mean, median, quartiles and standard deviation lines to charts) are within the uers control.

 - `Statistical Testing`: Sections where hypothesis tests results are displayed with context and interpretation.

-- `Clustering Explorer`: Visualise user clusters and understand profile characteristics.
+- `Clustering Explorer`: Visualise user clusters, understand profile characteristics and explain the methods used to create the clusters.

 - `Prediction Tools`: Enter custom inputs to see predictions of mental health metrics such as stress or mood.

-The design focuses on clarity, interactive filtering, and storytelling to guide users from raw data to analytical insights.
+The design focuses on clarity, interactive filtering, and enabling the user to do their own storytelling from raw data to analytical insights.
 Consistent colours for the charts, and designs are also used throughout.

 ## Unfixed Bugs